 While entertaining, it also shines an important spotlight on a problem far too few of us know about: the tragic and dangerous way big cats are bred, traded, and mistreated in the U.S.

 For many years, we have been watching this very real saga unfold behind the scenes.
 IFAW is committed to ending the exploitation of captive wild cats and has been since our first rescue of 24 tigers in 2003.
 Since then, we’ve rescued an additional 150 big cats from inhumane conditions.
-Since we hope that someday there will be no need for such rescues, we are working hard to advance policies to address the U.S. trade in captive big cats.
+We hope that someday there will be no need for such rescues and are working hard to advance policies to address the U.S. trade in captive big cats.

 The word “sanctuary” was used a lot in the series.
 What’s not discussed is the importance of that term.
 True sanctuaries do not breed, allow public contact with, sell, or otherwise exploit the animals that they take in.
 Big Cat Rescue is a true sanctuary, independently accredited by the Global Federation of Animal Sanctuaries (GFAS), and works to end exploitation.
 Animals in true sanctuaries have found their forever homes and their well-being and your safety are the top priorities.
 Roadside menageries and breeding operations, sadly, often call themselves “sanctuaries,” when they are in fact perpetuating the inhumane, dangerous trade in captive big cats—creating the very problems that true sanctuaries are trying to solve.
 (You can learn more about identifying true sanctuaries here.)